Reviews You Can Rely On

 Comfort

-After many nights evaluating bags, we have found that comfort is a direct correlation between shape and size.
+After many nights of evaluating bags, we found that comfort directly correlates with shape and size.
 Often, the roomier the model is, the more comfortable it feels.
 Unfortunately, these bags are less warm than tighter-fitting bags, as body heat is wasted filling up the “dead” space.
+Bags like the Western Mountaineering AlpinLite offer a “short” unisex option that fits well and provides a more spacious version of the traditional mummy-style shape.
+We found the length perfect, while the chest had more space.
+While the substantial and cozy neck baffle greatly reduced the draft, wearing a puffy jacket to bed is also helpful, depending on your preferences and body shape.

 Packed Size

 It's a general rule that, per ounce of insulation fill, down fill is much more compressible than synthetic insulation.
-The down-filled Hyperion has the smallest packed size by far, followed by the Rab Neutrino.
-Both of these bags have only 15 ounces or less of down fill, though, which means there is less volume to compress, and so the bags are less warm than most of the competition.
-Impressively, the Mountain Hardwear Phantom 15 has 20 ounces of 850 down fill that compresses down to a similar size as the Neutrino while also providing more loft and warmth.
+The down-filled Rab Neutrino has the smallest packed size by far and has only 15 ounces or less of down fill.
+This means there is less volume to compress, so it's less warm than much of the competition.
+In comparison, the Western Mountaineering AlpinLite has 19 ounces of 850+ down fill, and the Mountain Hardwear Phantom 15 has 20 ounces of 800 down fill.
+Yet, in both cases, the bags compress to a similar package size as the Neutrino while providing far more loft and warmth overall.
+The Feathered Friends Egret UL 20 is another with an impressive weight-to-warmth ratio (950+ down fill), although it does not slim down quite as well for packing.

-sleeping bag womens - the mountain hardwear phantom 15 in the short length is a great...
+sleeping bag womens - the phantom 15 includes a storage sack and compression bag that...

-The synthetic Marmot Trestles Elite Eco 20 is the bulkiest model we tested.
-The other synthetic bag we tested, The North Face Cat's Meow, wasn't as bulky as we had expected for the warmth it provides, though it still stands out as larger in packed size than most down bags we tested.
-The packed size of these two bags is improved by using the compression sack that comes with your purchase.
-All of the products in this review come with a stuff sack, but most are not compression sacks.
-We prefer compression sacks for squeezing the bags into the smallest bundles possible.
-Other bags that include compression sacks are the Therm-a-Rest Hyperion, Mountain Hardwear Phantom, and the Nemo Disco.
+The North Face Cat's Meow proved less difficult to pack than we might have expected given its warmth, yet it still ended up among the largest of the down bags we tested.
+The final packed size of these two bags improves if you put the compression sack that comes with your purchase to work.
+Note: All of the products in this review come with a stuff sack, but most are not compression sacks.
+We generally prefer compression sacks for squeezing the bags into the smallest bundles possible.
+A few of those that include compression sacks are the Mountain Hardwear Phantom, NEMO Tempo 20, and the NEMO Disco.
+That said, we found the cube-style sacks on the NEMO's difficult to fit into our backpacks.
+Instead, the storage cube is great for a gear closet, a river raft, or packing up your rig for a camping trip near your vehicle.

 When you purchase a new bag, consider getting a separate compression sack that will reduce your bag to the smallest size possible.

-Remember that compressing your down bag shortens its lifespan; this is why most manufacturers include a large cotton or mesh storage sack with your purchase.
+Remember that compressing your down bag shortens its lifespan, so most manufacturers include a large cotton or mesh storage sack with your purchase.
 Unfortunately, Kelty does not provide one for the Cosmic Down Ultra.
-Always store your bag as uncompressed as possible.
+Always store your bag as uncompressed as possible to ensure the longest lifespan.

 sleeping bag womens - we appreciate bags that include a compression sack so we can pack...